Farmingdale station

-Farmingdale is a historic railroad station in Farmingdale, New York, along the Main Line (Ronkonkoma Branch) of the Long Island Rail Road.
+Farmingdale is a railroad station in the Village of Farmingdale, Nassau County, New York, along the Main Line (Ronkonkoma Branch) of the Long Island Rail Road.
 It is located just east of Secatogue Avenue, on South Front Street and Atlantic Avenue.
-The station has two platforms (north and south), with an underground pedestrian walkway connecting them.
+The station has two platforms, with an underground pedestrian walkway connecting them.
 The station house is on the south platform.
 Parking is available on both sides of the tracks.

 History

 Farmingdale station was originally opened on October 15, 1841, when the Long Island Rail Road first went through the village.
 It was rebuilt in July 1875 and again in 1890.
 An electric sub-station was added between 1908 and 1909 for the Huntington Railroad.
-During the Ronkonkoma electrification, the station was officially in electrified service in June 1987, while east of the station was not officially in service until December 1987.
-On November 13, 1991, it was added to the National Register of Historic Places.
+The Main Line was electrified from Hicksville to Ronkonkoma in 1987, and the Farmingdale station began serving electric trains in June 1987; the electrified line east of the station, meanwhile, was not officially in service until December 1987.

+On November 13, 1991, the station house was added to the National Register of Historic Places.
 In 1996, federal funding from the Intermodal Surface Transportation Efficiency Act was obtained to restore the station building.

 During the 2002 US Open and 2009 US Open golf tournaments at Bethpage State Park, the station was used by spectators as a transfer point to shuttle buses to Bethpage Black Course.
 In 2009, approximately 29 percent of all attendees arrived via the Long Island Rail Road.